lhotse-speech/lhotse/docs/features.rst

 The feature extractor should inherit from :ref:`lhotse.features.FeatureExtractor`, and implement a small number of methods/properties.
 The base class takes care of initialization (you need to pass a config object), serialization to YAML, etc.
-A minimal example of adding a new feature extractor:
+A minimal, complete example of adding a new feature extractor:

 .. code-block::

+    @dataclass
+    class ExampleFeatureExtractorConfig:
+        frame_shift: Seconds = 0.01

     class ExampleFeatureExtractor(FeatureExtractor):
         name = 'example-feature-extractor'